Fall 2018 Mandatory Advisement

-We will review your submission and reply to you within 7 business days.
+We will review your submission and reply to you within 7 days after spring break.
 If everything looks good, we will clear your advisement hold and notify you in the reply.
 Any questions can be discussed in conversation over email.

 Option 2: In-Person Appointment-based Advisement

-October 9th through November 10th will be dedicated to in person registration advisement.
-Because of the number of students who need to be advised, these meetings are designed primarily for us to a) get you ready for Spring 2018 registration and b) get acquainted if we haven’t met yet.
-These are quick meetings (usually about 10 minutes).
+March 19th through April 13th will be dedicated to in person registration advisement.
+Because of the number of students who need to be advised, these meetings are designed primarily for us to a) get you ready for Fall 2018 registration and b) get acquainted if we haven’t met yet.
+These are quick meetings (usually about 10-15 minutes).
 We will not have time for long-term planning or PDP applications, so please save that for a later appointment.

 - Check your registration appointment time on OASIS.

-- Schedule your advisement appointment online via my.usc.edu as soon as possible.
+- Schedule your advisement appointment online via my.usc.edu (click on undergraduate advisement) as soon as possible.
 Slots fill up fast!

-- Review your STARS report and the schedule of classes, and come up with a list of courses you want to take in Spring 2018.
+- Review your STARS report and the schedule of classes, and come up with a list of courses you want to take in Fall 2018.

 - Arrive on time for your appointment.
 These appointment times are really quick and scheduled back to back.
 If you arrive late, you may be asked to reschedule your appointment.